-Portland's food carts are nationally renowned, and there are more than 600 located in groups, known as pods, throughout the city.
-While the food carts are known for keeping irregular hours, the food-cart pods are typically buzzing 10 am-9 pm.
+Portland's food carts are nationally renowned, and there are more than 500 located in groups, known as pods, throughout the city.
+Although individual food carts are known for keeping irregular hours, the food-cart pods are typically buzzing 10 am-9 pm.
 Some of the biggest and best pods are the Alder pod (corner of Southwest Alder Street and Southwest 10th Avenue), the Mississippi Marketplace pod (corner of North Mississippi Avenue and Skidmore Street) and Cartopia (corner of Southeast Hawthorne Boulevard and Southeast 12th Avenue).
 Despite the wheels, most carts stick to their pods.
 For more information, visit http://www.travelportland.com/collection/food-carts.

 Breakfast is generally served 7 am-noon, lunch 11:30 am-2 pm and dinner 5:30-10 pm.